onesevengraphix/website/_services/logodesign.md

     - image: /assets/img/demo/3.jpg
 ---

 Looking for a logo for your business?
 We create and design logos for startup businesses and personal branding.
 Let's have a chat!
-Message us now or visit our Facebook page for more info.
+Message us now!
+Or visit and follow our Facebook page for more info.